 You can access Serenity Falls from Harry’s Lane off Lindsey Road where you'll traverse 600 metres of the winding boardwalk, followed by 300 metres of rocky terrain - be careful if it's wet from the rain.

 6. Cougal Cascades

-If you're out and about on a hot day in Currumbin, let Mother Nature cool you off with her refreshing rock pool at Cougal Cascades.
+Another stunning spot on our best waterfalls near Brisbane list, if you're out and about on a hot day in Currumbin, let Mother Nature cool you off with her refreshing rock pool at Cougal Cascades.
 Also known as Waterfall Cougz, Cougal Cascades and the rock pool are tucked away in Currumbin Valley and get very popular during the summer months.
 The walk to the Cascades is roughly 500 metres from the Currumbin Valley car park and is relatively easy, however, you'll have to climb down a rocky bank to get down to the emerald swimming hole - we don't recommend attempting this with young kids.

 7. Natural Bridge Falls

-One of the most unique and mesmerising waterfalls in Brisbane, Natural Bridge Falls is located in Springbrook National Park and is part of the Gondwana Rainforests of Australia World Heritage Area.
+One of the most unique and mesmerising waterfalls near Brisbane, Natural Bridge Falls is located in Springbrook National Park and is part of the Gondwana Rainforests of Australia World Heritage Area.
 When flowing in full swing, Natural Bridge Falls look just like a natural bridge as they plummet through the huge basalt rock hole, which formed because of the falls themselves.
 The 1-kilometre circuit track to Natural Bridge Falls is an easy walk for families and can be accessed via the car park on Nerang-Murwillumbah Road.
 Please note that swimming in the waters beneath Natural Bridge Falls is not permitted.